preetsanjam/Web_Development/JavaScript/advanced-js/notes.md

         - There are two types of constructors: **built-in constructors** such as array and object, and **custom constructors** which specify properties and methods for our own type of object.
 - The `filter()` method returns a new array which is a subset of the array it is called on.
 It does so only if the condition in the function defined in the filter method is satisfied.

+If a function returns `true` for any particular iteration, that iteration's item is returned in the resulting array.
+If a function returns `false`, that iteration's item is not returned in the resulting array.